Rebuilding the ART-13 Transmitters

 20" wide by about 12" deep.
 The weight is over 100 lbs for the early

 versions and just at 100 lbs for the later versions.
-The power
+The original AC

-requirements are either 115vac or 230vac with the current draw at
+line requirements were either 115vac or 230vac with the current draw

 capability.
 The circuit uses two 12vdc solid-state linear power